Licensing Guides

 How Long Does it Take to Get an HVAC Contractors License in Alabama?

-Most HVAC technicians hold some kind of post-secondary degree or certificate.
-There are two main organizations that approve HVAC programs and schools nationwide: HVAC Excellence and the Partnership for Air-Conditioning, Heating, Refrigeration Accreditation (PAHRA).
+There are currently two main organizations that approve HVAC programs and schools nationwide: HVAC Excellence and the Partnership for Air-Conditioning, Heating, Refrigeration Accreditation (PAHRA)

-HVAC Excellence has accredited the following programs in Alabama:
+HVAC Excellence has accredited four colleges in Alabama:

-Here are three great lists to the best HVAC schools in Alabama:
+Here's a great list of the best HVAC schools in Alabama:

 Program Prerequisites: You must be at least 18 years old and have a high school diploma or a GED.